A kernel- and optimal transport- based test of independence between covariates and right-censored lifetimes: Alternative approaches when censoring is independent of the covariate

 \subsection{wHSIC}

 HSIC relies on estimating the mean embedding of the joint distribution $P_{XT}$.
-The estimated embedding is then compared to embedding of the product of marginal distributions.
-In the uncensored case the estimated embedding is simply: $ (1/n)\sum_{i=1}^n k(x_i,\cdot)l(t_i,\cdot) $ corresponding to the mean embedding of the empirical distribution $ (1/n) \sum_{i=1}^n \delta_{(x_i,t_i)}. $ Since we do not observe the $t_i$'s we could consider replacing the empirical distribution by a weighted version $\sum_{i=1}^n w_i \delta_{(x_i,z_i)}$ where we try to find weights $w_i$ such that $\sum_{i=1}^n w_i f(x_i,z_i) \approx Ef(X,T) $ for every measurable function $f$ such that the expectation exists.
+The estimated embedding is then compared to the embedding of the product of marginal distributions.
+In the uncensored case the empirical distribution equals $ \sum_{i=1}^n \delta_{(x_i,t_i)}/n $ which has corresponding mean embedding $ \sum_{i=1}^n K((x_i,t_i),\cdot)/n $.

+Since we do not observe the $t_i$'s we could consider replacing the empirical distribution by a weighted version $\sum_{i=1}^n w_i \delta_{(x_i,z_i)}/n$ where we try to find weights $w_i$ such that $\sum_{i=1}^n w_i f(x_i,z_i) \approx Ef(X,T) $ for every measurable function $f$ such that the expectation exists.
 A natural idea is to give an observed point $(x,z,\delta)$ a weight of zero if it is censored, and a weight equal to the inverse probability of being uncensored otherwise.
 This can be motivated by the following lemma, that applies also if $C \not \independent X$.
-First write the probability of being uncensored by time $t$ given you have covariate $x$ as
+We first define

-The following lemma proposes a weight function $W$ in terms of $g$. \begin{lemma} Let $f$ be an $(X,T)$- measurable function such that $Ef(X,T)< \infty$ and define a random variable $W$ on the same probability space as $(X,Z,\Delta)$ by Then
+The following lemma proposes a weight function $W$ in terms of $g$. \begin{lemma} Let $f$ be an $(X,T)$- measurable function such that $Ef(X,T)< \infty$ and define $W$ by Then $E Wf(X,Z)=Ef(X,T).$ \end{lemma} \begin{proof} See Appendix. \end{proof}